-As discussed in Note 6, the Rhode Island Commerce Corporation and the District entered into an agreement with Wexford and Venture Café to offer incentives for development and to distribute available as noted in Note 6.
+As discussed in Note 7, the Rhode Island Commerce Corporation and the District entered into an agreement with Wexford and Venture Café to offer incentives for development.

 NOTE 10 - COMMITMENTS AND CONTINGENCIES

 RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts, errors and omissions, property casualty and liability, and workers' compensation claims for which the District carries commercial insurance.
 Management believes the District has access to sufficient funds for potential claims, if any, that are subject to deductibles or are more than stated coverage maximums.
 The District is not aware of any potential claims.
 Accordingly, the District has not recorded a reserve for potential claims.